eums/upload-site/README.md

 ## Configuration

-Create a file `upload-site-config.pl` in the same directory as this script with the following variables:
+Edit `UploadSiteConfig.example.pm`, and save it as `UploadSiteConfig.pm` in the same directory as `UploadSite.pl`.

-* **archive_filename** The filename of a temporary file used to write the archive data to before extracting.
-Example: `/tmp/upload-site.archive.tar.gz`
-* **output_directory** The directory to extract the archive into.
-* **secret** A secret key used for verifying the data.

 ## Usage